Your basket (0 items) | view basket

 The novel vividly portrays the dynamics of an artist colony, its pettiness, friendships and the constant battle to find the peace and quiet to work.

 When Chagall’s great love Bella moves into the Hive, he muses: Yes, I am in love, yes I am happy, but I am and I remain an artist, a painter, first and foremost.
 I cannot lose the totality of myself in Bella because something of me must always remain outside and aloof from anything which is not my art.

-The White Crucifixion is a fictionalised account of the roller-coaster life of one of the most enigmatic artists of the twentieth century.
+The White Crucifixion is a fictionalised account of the roller-coaster life in terrible times of one of the most enigmatic artists of the twentieth century.

-It will be published in February 2018.
+The White Crucifixion was published on 22 February 2018.
 For more information or review copies please contact the publisher: firstname.lastname@example.org, +44(0)7792611929.

 Tell a friend

 What was said about The White Crucifixion

 ‘I really loved this book, for the story, for the characters, but above all for teaching me about a life and an era I didn’t know before.
 I will seek out the author’s other novels and would recommend this one wholeheartedly to book groups.
 5/5’ – Rebecca Kershaw on Nudge

 ‘Readers who enjoy art and history will appreciate this lively account of the Bohemian existence.
 It is a good choice for book groups as well.
 Public libraries and synagogue libraries collecting fiction should consider it.’ – Barbara Bibel AJL Reviews